ILIAS-eLearning/ILIAS/libs/README.md

 - Add a new library using composer, e.g. "composer require --dev phpunit/phpunit"
 - Ignore all directories which are added by installation (uncomment existing)
 - commit changes in autoload.php etc.

-## Update a single depencie
-- Search the name of depencie you like to update
-- Update by using "composer update --no-dev <DEPENDENCIE_NAME>"
-- Commit all changes in composer.lock and the vendor folder